- Success Stories

 - Contact Us

-Natural Farming can be defined as “chemical- free farming and livestock based ”.
+Natural Farming can be defined as “chemical- free and livestock based farming”.
 Soundly grounded in agro-ecology, it is a diversified farming system that integrates crops, trees and livestock, allowing the optimum use of functional biodiversity.
 Natural Farming holds the promise of enhancing farmers’ income while delivering many other benefits, such as restoration of soil fertility and environmental health, and mitigating and/or reducing greenhouse gas emissions.
 Natural Farming builds on natural or ecological processes that exist in or around farms.